Listed buildings in Doncaster (Bessacarr Ward)

 Bessacarr is a ward in the metropolitan borough of Doncaster, South Yorkshire, England.
 The ward contains three listed buildings that are recorded in the National Heritage List for England.
 Of these, one is listed at Grade II*, the middle of the three grades, and the others are at Grade II, the lowest grade.
-The ward is to the southeast of the centre of Doncaster and is residential.
+The ward is to the southeast of the centre of Doncaster and is mostly residential.
 The listed buildings are a church with medieval origins, a 20th-century house, and a leisure centre.